 Hudson also laid out the anticipated grapefruit production for the state.
 He says the department is projecting 4.6 million boxes of grapefruit in the 2019-20 season.
 An estimated 3.9 million boxes will be red grapefruit, with white grapefruit making up the remaining 700,000.

 Finally, the USDA expects 1.05 million boxes of tangerines and tangelos to be produced.

 Those numbers would also top the final projections in 2018-19.
-Those numbers ended with projections of just over 4.5 million boxes of grapefruits and 990,000 boxes of tangerines and tangelos.
+That forecast ended with projections of just over 4.5 million boxes of grapefruits and 990,000 boxes of tangerines and tangelos.